developerstudentclubwm/cs_majors/README.md

 #### Educator: Archana Radhakrishnan
 In our final lesson of the year, we will look at the basics of particle discovery through a computational lens.
 Combining data visualization techniques with non-linear regression, we will see how large particle accelerators like the large hadron collider (LHC) detect new particles in practice.
 We will be giving a high-level primer on the physics principles at play before hopping into the coding portion of the lesson, so no physics background is needed!

+[Click here](lesson_7/dsc_physics_event.pdf) to download the slides used in the lesson!

+You can follow along on Kaggle with either the [attendee version](https://www.kaggle.com/clareheinbaugh/project-6-scientific-computing-student) (not filled in) or the [instructor copy](https://www.kaggle.com/clareheinbaugh/project-6-scientific-computing-instructor) (completely filled in).

-_Lesson materials and recording coming soon!_
+_Lesson recording coming soon!_